-May J P Green be blessed for his unpresumptuous fidelity.
+May the late J P Green be blessed for his unpresumptuous fidelity.
 Here are all the translations in our Bible Linguistics software of Matthew 28:19

 TYN Go therfore and teache all nacions baptysinge them in the name of the father and the sonne and the holy goost:

 KJV Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: